ConstructionPlacements

 27. Fuji Furukawa Engineering & Construction (Japan) – M&E Contractor for Data Center Infrastructure

-Core Expertise: The company excels in reliable power delivery systems, often serving as the lead contractor for fit-out of white space after building shell completion.
+Fuji Furukawa E&C specializes in electrical and HVAC engineering, bringing precision Japanese engineering to mission-critical facilities.
+The company excels in reliable power delivery systems and often serves as the lead contractor for white space fit-out after building shell completion.

 Australian Real Estate Giants